TransMac

 long paths for Copy to PC" checkbox in the Settings dialog.
 This setting

-Problem: File is too large for the target
+Cause: File is too large for the target

 file system.